dart-lang/language/working/macros/feature-specification.md

 it specifies through parameter types:

-*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, `String`, `List`, `Set`, or `Map`, (or the nullable forms of any of those), then the argument expression must be a boolean, number, null, string, list, set, or map literal.
+*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, `String`, `List`, `Set`, `Map`, `Object`, or `dynamic` (or the nullable forms of any of those), then the argument expression must be a constant expression containing only boolean, number, null, string, list, set, or map literals.

-    * Number literals may be negated.
-    * String literals may not contain any interpolation, but may be adjacent strings, and may be raw strings.
-    * List, Set and Map literals may only contain entries matching any of the supported argument types.
-If the parameter type specifies a generic type argument, it must be one of the allowed parameter types or `Object`, recursively.
-Note that `Object` is allowed in order to exclude null items, but all the actual entries must be of one of the supported types.
+    Note that `Object` and `dynamic` are allowed as types but the actual values must still be of one of the supported types.

-    **TODO**: Do we want to allow more complex expressions?
-Could we allow constant expressions whose identifiers can be successfully resolved before macro expansion (#1929)?
+    * Any type arguments (inferred or explicit) must be one of the allowed parameter types, recursively.

 *   If the parameter type is `Code` (or a subtype of `Code`), the argument expression is automatically converted to a corresponding `Code` instance.